fesguerra143/sudden-network-slowdowns/README.md

 ## 6. Response
 ### Actions Taken:

-Logged into the device to verify script existence.
+Logged into the device to verify script existence. <br />
-Confirmed the file portscan.ps1 existed under C:\ProgramData.
+Confirmed the file portscan.ps1 existed under C:\ProgramData. <br />
-Isolated the host from the network.
+Isolated the host from the network. <br />
-Performed a full malware scan (no malware detected).
+Performed a full malware scan (no malware detected). <br />
-Escalated to IT for reimaging of the device to ensure integrity.
+Escalated to IT for reimaging of the device to ensure integrity. <br />

 ## 7. MITRE ATT&CK Mapping